aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Send Email with Attachments Using Aspose.Email for Java
+# Send Email with Attachment Java Using Aspose.Email

 ## Introduction

-In today's digital landscape, **how to send email** programmatically is a core skill for any Java developer building reporting tools, notification services, or automated workflows.
-This tutorial walks you through using Aspose.Email for Java—a robust library that makes it simple to create, attach files, and even save messages as MSG files.
-By the end, you’ll be able to send email with attachment, attach files to email, and save email as msg with just a few lines of code.
+If you need to **send email with attachment java**, you’ve come to the right place.
+In modern Java applications—whether you’re building reporting tools, notification services, or automated workflows—being able to programmatically create an email, attach files, and even export it as an MSG file is a valuable skill.
+This tutorial walks you through Aspose.Email for Java, showing you how to **attach multiple files java**, **create email message java**, and **export email to msg format** without relying on an external SMTP server.

-**What You'll Learn**
+**What You’ll Learn**
-- Setting up Aspose.Email for Java in your development environment
+- How to set up Aspose.Email for Java in a Maven project
-- Creating an email message with sender and receiver addresses
+- How to create an email message with sender and receiver information
-- Attaching multiple file types (text, image, document, archive, PDF)
+- How to attach a variety of file types (text, image, PDF, archive, Word)
-- Saving the constructed email as an MSG file for later use
+- How to save the constructed email as an MSG file for later use or archiving

-Ready to boost your email automation capabilities?
-Let’s start with the prerequisites.
+Ready to boost your Java email automation?
+Let’s dive into the prerequisites.

 ## Quick Answers
 - **What library do I need?** Aspose.Email for Java